andylim0221/cfn_monorepo/README.md

 # CloudFormation CI/CD monorepo

 Requirements:
-1. Deploy CloudFormation template to an account as CloudFormation stack
+1. Deploy CloudFormation stack to an account through automation pipeline
-2. Able to run linting and security check for every template in the repo
-3. Able to show the log in pipeline
-5. Create change set during a pull request
-6. Detect changes in template or somewhere
+    - The template will be checked with liniting and security check

 Packages:
 1. boto3 - AWS SDK API
 2. cfn-lint - AWS linting tool with more verbose and rich functionality
 3. cfn_nag_scan - AWS security check tool

 Roadmap:
 - [ ]  Write azure pipeline yaml file to run job